lordfeck/rsru/README.md

 Various RSS options to enable and configure RSS feed generation.

 ### Presentation config
-`fnPre` a value prepnded to all HTML files.
-Default is `rsru`, change to something that fits your site.
-Eg, for category 'utility' rsru.pl will render `rsru_utility_1.html`.

 `siteName`, `siteHeaderDesc`.
 Site Name is used in the page title and the masthead of each page.
 HeaderDesc is a brief description printed beneath.

 `siteHomepageHeader`, `siteHomepageDesc` are used to fill in the homepage.